Internal Linking Strategy for SEO (2026 Guide)

 Open Google Search Console and find 5 pages ranking between positions 8 and 20.
 For each one, find 5 existing articles that mention related topics.
 Add a contextual internal link from each of those articles to your target page.
 That’s 25 new internal links in about 2 hours of work.

-Then install Link Whisper or use Rank Math’s built-in suggestions to catch opportunities you missed.
+Install Link Whisper or use Rank Math’s built-in suggestions to catch opportunities you missed.
 Set a monthly reminder to repeat this process.
 In 90 days, check your rankings for those 5 pages.
-I’ll be surprised if at least 3 of them haven’t improved.

-Internal linking isn’t glamorous.
-Nobody writes case studies about it.
-But I’ve been doing this for 18 years, and I can tell you it’s one of the most reliable, repeatable ranking levers that exists.
+I’ve been doing this for 16 years.
+Internal linking is one of the most reliable, repeatable ranking levers that exists.
 You already have the content.
-Now connect it.
+Connect it.

 Frequently Asked Questions